-Don’t let a truck accident compromise your future.
+Don’t let an 18-wheeler crash compromise your future.
 Get in touch with a Utah truck crash attorney to get the compensation you need to recover.

 Being in a truck accident is a terrible experience that can be made worse by dealing with the financial and legal fallout.
 Don’t assume the at-fault party will admit fault and offer to help you.
 In fact, the person who caused your truck crash is likely to try to blame you for the accident.

-Hiring a Utah truck accident lawyer with Craig Swapp & Associates will ensure that you have someone on your side to protect your legal rights and your financial future.
+Hiring a Utah truck accident attorney with Craig Swapp & Associates will ensure that you have someone on your side to protect your legal rights and your financial future.
 Without one, the insurance company and the other party’s attorneys could take advantage of you.

 To retrieve compensation for your injuries, you’ll have to determine who was at fault in your crash.
 If the truck accident wasn’t your fault, it may seem obvious that the other driver was at fault.
 That’s often true, but it isn’t always the case.

 Trucking accidents are complicated because of the relationship between the driver, the trucking company, and whom the truck was moving goods for.
 Complex internal contracts will come into play when determining who is technically negligent and should be named in your claim.

 For example, if the truck driver was working as an employee for a company hired to move goods for a grocery store, the grocery store may have liability according to the contract in place.
 If not, the company that hired the driver could be liable.
 However, if the driver was an independent contractor, he or she might maintain legal liability.